 Sodium cyanide is a crucial component in the Gold mining industry, particularly as a Leaching agent.
 Below are five frequently asked questions that will help you better understand the role of Sodium cyanide in mining.

-1. What is sodium cyanide, and how is it used in gold mining?
+1. What is Sodium Cyanide, and how is it used in gold mining?

 Sodium cyanide is a highly toxic chemical compound that is primarily used in the gold Mining industry for the extraction of gold from ore.
 It works by forming a complex with gold, allowing it to be separated from other materials in the ore through a process known as cyanidation.
 This method is effective for extracting gold from low-grade ores.